 The following lists the events about which we have information:

 1953 exact date unknown.
 Held in Gateshead.
-Open championship won by Mary Jamieson.
+Open championship won by Mary Jameson.

 1954 exact date unknown.
 Held in Durham.
-Open championship won by Mary Jamieson.
+Open championship won by Mary Jameson.

 1955 exact date unknown.
 Held at Boldon Colliery, Co.
 Durham.
-Open championship won by Mary Jamieson.
+Open championship won by Mary Jameson.

 1956 exact date unknown.
 Held in Newcastle.